Management of the Group

 EBIT provides information on the profitability of a unit.
 It contains all elements of the income statement relating to operating performance.
 This also includes items of financial income/expense that can be characterized as operational, including income and expense from investments where there is a long-term intention to hold the assets.
-Adjusted EBIT is EBIT adjusted for special items, i.e. excluding disposal losses/gains, restructuring expenses, impairment charges/impairment reversals and other non-operating expenses and income.
+Adjusted EBIT is EBIT adjusted for special items, i.e. excluding disposal losses/gains from M & A (mergers & acquisitions) transactions, restructuring expenses, impairment charges/impairment reversals and other non-operating expenses and income.
 It is more suitable than EBIT for comparing operating performance over several periods.

-The Adjusted EBIT of the Group and the business areas and the special items are described in detail in the sections “Group review” and “Business area review” in the report on the economic position.
-Please also refer to the reconciliation in the segment reporting (Note 24).
+The adjusted EBIT of the Group and the business areas and the special items are described in detail in the sections “Group review” and “Business area review” in the report on the economic position.
+Please also refer to the reconciliation in the segment reporting (Note 23).

 tkVA is the value created in a reporting year.
 This indicator enables us to compare the financial performance of businesses with different capital intensity. tkVA is calculated as EBIT minus or plus the cost of capital employed in the business.
 Capital employed mainly comprises fixed assets, inventories and receivables.
 Deducted from this are certain non-interest-bearing liability items such as trade accounts payable.
 To obtain the cost of capital, capital employed is multiplied by the weighted average cost of capital (WACC), which includes equity, debt and the interest rate for pension provisions.